Smart Falcon

-Smart Falcon (スマートファルコン, foaled April 4, 2005) is a Japanese thoroughbred racehorse.
+Smart Falcon (スマートファルコン, Sumāto Farukon) is a Japanese thoroughbred racehorse.

-Dubbed the "Runner of the Dirt", his major wins include the 2010 and 11 JBC Classic and Tokyo Daishoten, the 2011 Teio Sho, and the 2012 Kawasaki Kinen.
+Dubbed the "Runner of the Dirt", his major wins include the 2010 and 2011 JBC Classic and Tokyo Daishoten, the 2011 Teio Sho, and the 2012 Kawasaki Kinen.
 His name derives from the owner's eponym ("Smart") and the bird of the same name.

 He is the half brother of World Cleek, who also won the Tokyo Daishoten in 1999.

 Racing career

 2007: two-year old season

-Smart Falcon debuted in October 28, 2007 at a debut race for 2 year olds held at Tokyo Racecourse with Yasunari Iwata as his jockey and was the most favored.
+Smart Falcon debuted on October 28, 2007, at a debut race for 2 year olds held at Tokyo Racecourse with Yasunari Iwata as his jockey and was the most favored.
 After handily winning the race, he won his second victory at an allowance race with Hiroki Goto after coming in second in another allowance race.

 2008: three-year old season

 Smart Falcon started the season off with his first turf race, the Junior Cup.
 He was the fifth favored to win, but managed to win the race and joined the Classics race.
 However, his bid to the Classics race proved to be unsuccessful, following his losses at the Kyodo Tsushin Hai, Arlington Cup, and ultimately finishing last at the Satsuki Shō.
-Following this defeat, the horse was moved from Yoshihiro Hatakeyama's stable at the Miho Training Center to Ken Kozaki's stable in Ritto Training Center; with the horse being sent out to pasture at Greenwood to recuperate in the mean time.
+Following this defeat, the horse was moved from Yoshihiro Hatakeyama's stable at the Miho Training Center to Ken Kozaki's stable in Ritto Training Center; with the horse being sent out to pasture at Greenwood to recuperate in the meantime.

 After moving to the Kozaki stable, the horse returned to the dirt, coming in second at the Japan Dirt Derby behind Success Brocken, showing great potential on the dirt.
 Following this, he was entered in to his first race with older horses, the KBC Hai, where he won the race after being the front runner for the entire race.
 This would be the final JRA race for this horse.
 On October 7, the horse won his first graded race, the Hakusan Daishoten held at Kanazawa Racecourse, where he also took the lead after the start and held on to it the entire time.
 This win marked the 1st graded race victory for both trainer Kozaki as well as for any progenies of Gold Allure.

 His next race, the JpnI Japan Breeding Farms' Cup Sprint, saw him finishing second behind Bamboo Ere.
 After this race, the horse had the option to enter either the Japan Cup Dirt or the Urawa Kinen, before choosing the latter.
 The horse won the Urawa Kinen handily in spite of the sloppy track, beating the second place horse by a 7-length lead.
 As a result of his performances, the horse became by far the most favored to win in the Hyogo Gold Trophy, with the parimutuel odds for the horse reaching 1.0.
 In that race, the horse did not start well and was placed in the rear of the pack, but ultimately won the race with a 4-length lead, marking his third graded race victory.